Tidally excited oscillations in MACHO 80.7443.1718: Changing amplitudes and frequencies, high-frequency tidally excited

-It seems, at least for the $n=25$ TEO, that changes of amplitudes and frequencies are related (Sects.~\ref{sect:changes-of-amplitude-and-frequency-of-the-25-TEO} and \ref{sect:discussion-changes-of-amplitudes}).
-We interpret this behaviour as the effect of detuning between the frequencies of oscillation modes of the primary component and harmonics of the orbital frequency and discuss why this behaviour may occur in blue supergiants (Sect.~\ref{sect:discussion-changes-of-amplitudes}). \item The orbital period of the ExtEEV decreased during the past $\sim$30 years at the rate of about 11\,s\,(yr)$^{-1}$ (Sect.~\ref{sect:orbital-period}).
-We indicate that a plausible explanation of these changes involves mass transfer between the components and mass loss from the system due to stellar wind(s).
+It seems, at least for the $n=25$ TEO, that changes in amplitudes and frequencies are related (Sects.~\ref{sect:changes-of-amplitude-and-frequency-of-the-25-TEO} and \ref{sect:discussion-changes-of-amplitudes}).
+We interpret this behaviour as the effect of the non-linear mode coupling or detuning between the frequencies of oscillation modes of the primary component and harmonics of the orbital frequency.
+We also discuss why this behaviour may occur in blue supergiants (Sect.~\ref{sect:discussion-changes-of-amplitudes}). \item The orbital period of the ExtEEV decreased during the past $\sim$30 years at a rate of about 11\,s\,(yr)$^{-1}$ (Sect.~\ref{sect:orbital-period}).
+We indicate that a plausible explanation of these changes involves the presence of a tertiary on a long (orbital period longer than 30~yr) orbit.
+If this is the case, the ExtEEV forms a hierarchical triple system.
+Mass transfer between the components and mass loss from the system due to stellar wind(s) can also explain the change in the orbital period.
 If these processes are efficient, mass transfer or mass loss rates of the order of $10^{-5}$\,--\,$10^{-4}$\,M$_\odot$\,(yr)$^{-1}$ are required (Sect.~\ref{sect:what-causes-changes-of-P}).
 Tidal dissipation of the orbital energy with high-amplitude TEOs may also contribute to the shortening of the orbital period. \end{enumerate}